International Programmes 2025/2026

 Semester contribution

-In Germany, students at all higher education institutions pay a semester contribution.
-This payment (University of Bayreuth: 142.85 EUR per semester) has nothing to do with tuition fees; rather, it covers your contributions to student services and the student government.
-At the University of Bayreuth (which combines the campus in Bayreuth and our Faculty VII located in Kulmbach), it includes a "semester ticket" that allows you to use public transport in the region.
+They pay a semester contribution.
+It covers your contributions to student services and the student government.
+Attending the University of Bayreuth (which combines the campus in Bayreuth and our Faculty VII located in Kulmbach) includes a "semester ticket" that allows you to use public transportation in the region.
+The semester contribution is 163.04 EUR per semester.

 Costs of living